 Working with your community to increase resilience to flooding and other emergencies

-- Any useful resources available to use in the community, for example, a defibrillator.
+- Any useful resources available to use in the community, for example, a defibrillator, and;

 - Members of the community who have a specific set of skills, such as first aid, which may be helpful in an emergency.

-As autumn and winter approach, it is important to prepare for other possible events and weather conditions.
+As we enter autumn and winter, it is important to prepare for other possible events and weather conditions.
 Make sure you are winter ready by following some simple steps:

 - Make sure that autumn leaves are swept up and drains are cleared regularly to reduce the risk of flooding.
 Simply taking 5 minutes to clear leaves and debris up can be a big advantage.

-Overall, it is important that communities consider, prepare and plan for all emergency situations including flooding, severe winter weather, power cuts, fires, travel disruption, train derailment, animal diseases and pandemic flu outbreaks.
+Overall, it is important that communities consider, prepare and plan for all emergency situations that could happen all year-round including flooding, severe winter weather, power cuts, fires, travel disruption, train derailment, animal diseases and pandemic flu outbreaks.